Kim Yeon-ji

 Kim Yeon-ji (born October 30, 1986) is a South Korean singer.
 She was the lead vocalist of South Korean vocal group SeeYa until becoming a solo artist after SeeYa's disbandment in 2011.
 During her tenure with the group, Kim was noted for her dynamic vocal style and wide vocal range.
+On March 12, 2026, she participated in SeeYa's 20th debut anniversary reunion.

 Biography

 Kim Yeonji was raised in Anyang, Gyeonggi in South Korea, where she attended Pyeongchon Management High School.

 Yeonji entered the Postmodern Music Department at Kyung Hee University in 2008.
 Yeonji returned to Kyung Hee University's Postmodern Music Department as a full-time student in 2011, focusing on absorbing the department's orientation toward jazz, blues, and cross-cultural music.

 In 2013, Yeonji graduated from Kyung Hee University with an unusually high GPA for an entertainment figure after having submitted a portfolio of musical arrangements and a thesis on the songs in which she had participated.

 Career

 Predebut

 Yeonji won awards in various singing and dancing talent contests and was eventually scouted by the record label and management company GM (currently MBK Entertainment).
 After more than a year of training under the label's auspices, Yeonji debuted as part of the K-pop Pop group SeeYa in 2006.